Despite multiple defections, no disqualification recorded in Bengal Assembly in past decade | Politics

 Political scientist Biswanath Chakraborty is of the view that both the TMC and the BJP are to be equally blamed for making a mockery of the law.

-He further said that that the saffron party is tasting its own medicine in Bengal as many politicians it had inducted ahead of the assembly elections now want to be a part of the winning team.
+He further said that the saffron party is getting a taste of its own medicine in Bengal as many politicians it had inducted ahead of the assembly elections now want to be a part of the winning team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)